slawekzachcial/terraform-protect-module/README.md

 requirement for the module is to have an output value that would change when the resource to be protected is recreated or destroyed.
-It is possible to protect multiple resources as long as the module exposes outputs with those resources' recreate/destroy chaning values (e.g. AWS Security Group ID).
+It is possible to protect multiple resources as long as the module exposes outputs with those resources' recreate/destroy changing values (e.g. AWS Security Group ID).

 The [example module](modules/aws_security_group) creates AWS security group, given its name.
 Updating the name forces the resource to be recreated.
 The example